 Commissioned to replace an old lighthouse near Plymouth, in 1756 he started a series of experiments to find the right lime mortar that would withstand the battling of storms off the coast of Plymouth.

-After testing 300 lime stones, some of them naturally containing 6% to 20% clay, he discovered that limes that can set underwater contain clay, so the best raw material for a "water lime" was, in fact, impure limestone.
+After testing 300 lime stones, including "impure" lime stone naturally containing 6% to 20% clay, he discovered that the best raw material for a "water lime" - a lime plaster that can set underwater - is in fact, impure limestone that contains clay.

 His lime stone contained 11.2% clay.
 He also found that the ancient Roman practice of combining lime with volcanic pozzolans, which he purchased from a merchant in Plymouth, gave the best results for his purposes, using 50% lime and 50% pozzolans in his final mix.